ranaur/CoCoJoystick2PC/README.md

 v0.3.1 - More refactor on calibration.
 Timeout in 10 sec.
 Button now resets calibration after 3 secs.
-Black button cancels calibration. v0.4 - General cleanup, speedup, optimizations, specially on calibration. v0.5 - First version that handles two joysticks with one board. (if you don't want it, comment #define TWO_JOYSTICK in CoCoJoystick2PC.ino)
+Black button cancels calibration. v0.4 - General cleanup, speedup, optimizations, specially on calibration. v0.5 - First version that handles two joysticks with one board. (if you don't want it, comment #define TWO_JOYSTICK in CoCoJoystick2PC.ino) v0.6 - Enhancements when handling two joysticks.
+Now calibration start if the user press the button for 5 seconds in the first 60 seconds after inserting the device.

 # TODO

 ## Next Steps

+* Do/Test Single report USB

 * Test on BAD USB
+	Single Joystick
 * Test it on ATTINY85
 	- Use LUFA to handle USB?
+* Automatic firing
+	- use potentiometer for time
+	- calibrate timing

 ## Waiting for the new board that works on breadboard
 * Add a repeater on buttons